 Joe-Le Soap is available at the Harvey B. Gantt Center, Center City Charlotte downstairs in the Museum Store!!
 Grammy Award Winning singer/song-writer Anthony Hamilton, and Broadway performer/actor/singer Derrick Davis have proudly visited our shop to name a few.
+Other notables who have used our products are Entertainment Manager, Entrepreneur, and Actress Yandy Smith-Harris, and Media Personality and Television Producer Shari Nycole.

 Harvey B. Gantt Center for African-American Arts + Culture is located at Levine Center for the Arts and supported by the North Carolina Arts Council, the Arts & Science Council and the John S. and James L. Knight Foundation.
 The Gantt Center is a proud participant in the National Endowment for the Arts' Blue Star Museums program.